zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### client send

 Command used by client to send an outgoing message (Cardano as source chain).
-No relayer verification is required, but the transaction must reference the user's universal-policy token for the same message hash.
+No relayer verification is required, but the transaction must consume the user's universal-policy token for the same message hash and burn it while minting the client-policy proof token.

 ```shell
 cabal run zkfold-cli:asterizm -- client send --help